 A key U.S. lawmaker urged Federal Communications Commission Chairman Kevin Martin to delay his plans for a Dec.
 18 vote on a media-ownership rule change that would benefit Tribune Co. and News Corp.
-(NWSA)
+(NWSA:US)

 Martin's plan to ease a 32-year ban on companies owning a newspaper and a television station in the same market is ``a grave matter that deserves the commission's full and fair consideration,'' Representative John Dingell said today in a letter to Martin.
 Dingell, a Michigan Democrat, heads the House Energy and Commerce Committee, which oversees the FCC.